koenstrien/ignitioncomputing/_posts/careers/2024-05-27-Research-Software-Engineer.md

 - Demonstrable knowledge and experience in software development;
 - Familiarity with Git and CI/CD pipelines;
 - Ability to work independently and propose new ideas within a team;
-- Fluent in written and spoken English and Dutch;
+- Fluent in written and spoken English;
 - Willingness to learn;
 - Familiarity with Python, C++ and Fortran would be a plus;